 - This document provides guidance on the PRA's transitional direction in relation to firms' obligations in the context of the Securitisation (Amendment) (EU Exit) Regulations 2019.
-The PRA's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament. - Firms should have regard to this guidance while the transitional relief granted under the direction is in effect.
+The PRA's transitional direction is made under the temporary transitional power (TTP) conferred on the regulators by Parliament (via The Financial Services and Markets Act 2000 (Amendment) (EU Exit) Regulations 2019).1 - Firms should have regard to this guidance while the transitional relief granted under the direction is in effect.
 Firms should note that this guidance is non-binding in nature, that it may be amended from time-to-time and that the direction should be followed in the case of any inconsistency with this guidance. - The transitional direction will come into effect at the end of the transition period (11pm on 31 December 2020) and will apply until 31 March 2022 unless the PRA decides to make any changes to this timing in the future.
 This document refers to the period when the transitional direction is in effect as the 'TTP period'. - Any reference to an EU regulation, including to a Binding Technical Standard, is a reference to the UK version of that regulation, unless otherwise stated.
 The UK version includes any modifications made by Parliament, HM Treasury or the relevant regulators. - The PRA's transitional direction relates to obligations that the PRA supervises.
-Where a PRA-authorised firm is also subject to obligations, which the FCA supervises (in particular, the framework that applies to issuers of Simple, Transparent and Standardised ('STS') securitisation) firms are referred to the FCA's transitional direction and associated guidance. - For further details on the PRA's general approach to the exercise of the transitional direction, firms should consult: - a. the Bank of England Consultation Paper | PRA Consultation Paper CP13/20 on 'the UK Withdrawal from the EU: Changes before the end of the transition period'; - b. the Bank of England's Policy Statement on the amendments to financial services legislation under the European Union (Withdrawal) Act 2018 (PS5/19); and - c. the general guidance provided with the PRA's transitional direction (published on 1 October 2020).1 a.
-The amendments made to the definition of 'sponsor' in the Securitisation (Amendment) (EU Exit) Regulations 2019 are not affected by transitional direction.
-Therefore, credit institutions and investments firms located both in the UK and outside the UK may qualify as
+Where a PRAauthorised firm is also subject to obligations, which the FCA supervises (in particular, the framework that applies to issuers of Simple, Transparent and Standardised ('STS') securitisation) firms are referred to the FCA's transitional direction and associated guidance. - For further details on the PRA's general approach to the exercise of the transitional direction, firms should consult: - a. the Bank of England Policy Statement | PRA Policy Statement PS27/20 on 'the Bank of England's amendments under the European Union (Withdrawal) Act 2018: Changes before the end of the transition period'2 - b. the Bank of England's Policy Statement on the amendments to financial services legislation under the European Union (Withdrawal) Act 2018 (PS5/19); and - c. the general guidance provided with the PRA's transitional direction.3